 - The time spent in work doing a job they dislike with people they dislike.
 I understand everyone has to work but if you’re in a shitty job you should be making moves to break out.

 - Time spent with low energy and toxic friends who don’t like to see you improve yourself and put you down when you try to change.
 This time could be used to build a better social circle of like-minded people.

-- The time spent sitting at home mindlessly watching junk TV when you could be working on your body.
+- The time spent sitting at home mindlessly watching junk TV when you could be working on developing good health.
 Think how your body would look and feel if you had spent it in the gym or pounding the pavement.

 - Idly using social media for hours.
 Reading clickbait articles and sharing negative/fake news.
-How much knowledge would you gain by instead reading books or creating content.
+How much knowledge would you gain by becoming a digital minimalist and instead reading books or creating content instead.